LORI L. OVERLAND M.S., CCC-SLP, C/NDT, CLC

 DRAKE HASTINGS M.S., CCC-SLP

-Drake Hastings is a speech-language pathologist with more than 5 years of professional experience.
+Drake Hastings is a speech-language pathologist with 8 years of professional experience.
 Drake has a passion for working with children and families while helping children achieve goals using a fun and motivating approach to learning.

 Drake graduated the University of Connecticut in 2007 and earned a Bachelor of Arts degree with a concentration in Communication Disorders.
 Drake graduated from Southern Connecticut State University in 2010 with a Master of Science degree in Speech-Language Pathology.